What is the four-day working week and how close are we to getting it in the UK?

 Why do campaigners want a four-day working week?

-Campaigners say that a four-day working week brings a whole host of alleged benefits, tackling unemployment, health and wellbeing and even the climate crisis.
+Campaigners say that a four-day working week brings a whole host of benefits – tackling unemployment, health and wellbeing and even the climate crisis.

-As a result of having to work less days, employees have a longer time to recuperate before returning to work and have more time to spend with families and friends, according to the 4 Day Week Campaign.
+As a result of having to work fewer days, employees have a longer time to recuperate before returning to work and have more time to spend with families and friends, according to the 4 Day Week Campaign.